 KIKI SKIN & BODY SPA BLOG

-Your Skin Benefits from Exercise
+Your Skin Benefits From Exercise

 You can generally tell how healthy someone is by looking at their skin.
 A lot of that bright complexion everyone wants is the product of good blood flow.
 Skin is the human body’s largest organ and there are several things that can contribute to skin aging, including inflammation and stress.
 Stress is known to trigger and exacerbate acne and eczema, compromising the skin’s barrier and making it dry and sensitive, leading to aged-looking skin.
 Anything that combats inflammation and protects collagen helps skin age better.
 Exercise can help decrease the level of the stress hormone, cortisol, and keep the body’s organs (including your skin) in